Blue Chalk Sticks &

 When it comes to flowering, the blue chalk sticks produce daisy-like flowers.
 In the mid-summer and early autumn, this plant produces small white flowers on top of the foliage.

-When it comes to watering your blue chalk stick succulent, be mindful of the frequency and the amount of water you give.
+As drought-tolerant plants, these chalk sticks Senecio mandraliscae can thrive with less frequent watering, and if you forget to water them for a month or more, they will probably survive just fine.
 Make sure to allow the topsoil to dry between each watering session and avoid overwatering, which can lead to root rot.
 This is especially the case with blue chalk sticks Senecio mandraliscae, as they don't do well in moist soil, which can result in root rot.

 Watch out for signs of dehydration, such as a pale discoloration and shriveled stem, indicating that your blue chalk stick is consuming its interior water supply.